- Free Agency

 “I had a spot to live already set up, but I had a whole basement that was going to be unused,” Peach explained.
 “I was going to live there by myself at first, but Brandon needed a place.”

-"He’s a veteran; he didn’t have to live with a rookie.
+“He’s a veteran; he didn’t have to live with a rookie.
 He could have lived with another veteran.
-It’s not often you get a rookie and a veteran moving in together," Boudreaux said.
+It’s not often you get a rookie and a veteran moving in together,” Boudreaux said.
+Just like that Peach and Boudreaux become housemates.